Youth and Community Programs

-An important part of the New York City Master Chorale’s mission is to perform regular outreach in the community.
+An important part of the New York City Master Chorale’s mission is to provide youth and community programming.

 School Partnership Program

-Through the School Partnership Program, Associate Conductor Dusty Francis visits partner schools each month throughout the year.
+Through the School Partnership Program, a member of the New York City Master Chorale’s artistic team visits partner schools each month throughout the year.
 This program, unique to the choral arts world in New York City, has reached over 1,000 students since its inception in 2006.

 Due to budget limitations in public schools, many students, particularly those in low-income settings, do not have the opportunity to participate in a chorus or attend concerts.
-Dusty presents a series of workshops that prepare students to attend NYCMC concerts at their school.
+Laura presents a series of workshops that prepare students to attend NYCMC concerts, including one at their school.

 Most of the students who benefit from these lessons and attend the Chorale’s concerts have had little to no exposure to classical music and many claimed not to enjoy classical music prior to the concert.
 One student said, “Before the concert I thought classical music was really boring and I never listened to it except if someone played it for me.
 But now I think classical music makes me feel relaxed and calm.”

-Dusty Francis with students from Democracy Prep Endurance during one of his monthly visits
+Dusty Francis, Principal Conductor, with students from Democracy Prep Endurance during one of his visits in 2017.

 Young Artist Program

 The New York City Master Chorale strongly believes in supporting performance opportunities for young artists.
 Through our Young Artist Program, we partner with the Manhattan School of Music on select concerts to provide professional performance opportunities for their students.
 These musicians are hired as professionals and have the opportunity to rehearse and perform with our conductors, orchestra, and singers, all while adding new repertoire and venues to their resume.
-Past soloists have included Kendra Broom, Bryn Holdsworth, Maria Natale, Oliver Sewell, Young Kwang Yoo and Xiaomeng Zhang and in the 2016-17 season we are working with the entire Manhattan School of Music Chamber Orchestra.
+Past soloists have included Kendra Broom, Bryn Holdsworth, Maria Natale, Oliver Sewell, Young Kwang Yoo and Xiaomeng Zhang, and in our 2018-19 season we continue our work with the Manhattan School of Music Chamber Sinfonia.

 Young Kwang Yoo performing Carmina Burana at Alice Tully Hall, Lincoln Center in April 2016